 Literary Societies, Fraternities and Sororities.
-There are now in existence eighteen societies for men and eight for women.
+There are several organizations for men and for women.
 Membership to these societies is gained by invitation only.

 Honor Societies.
 There are six honor societies representing six of the courses offered at the College.
 These are open to students who have gained especially high rank in their scholastic work.

 There are also an honorary forensic society and an honorary military fraternity.

 Y. M. C. A. An active organization is maintained with a permanent secretary who devotes his time to student affairs.
-The Association has quarters in the Peoples Church on Grand River Ave., and all the young men of the College are urged to make use of its facilities and rooms.
+The Association has quarters in the Feoples Church on Grand River Ave., and all the young men of the College are urged to make use of its facilities and rooms.